fellesverkstedet/European-ShopBot-installations/README.md

 Solutions we are exploring:
 * **Stage 1** Add permanent Z homing plate and end stop on Z axis up direction.
 This way we can add to our post-processors a homing routine for all axes before each job. *(similar to using most 3D printers)*

+We are evaulting the following workflow:

+1. You place the material on the bed and insert your bit.
+2. You close the door and power is enabled to the machine
+3. You load the job without zeroing anything.
+The first lines of the ShopBot code coming out of your fusion/v-carve/mods/bark beetle post processor includes the following zeroing routine:
+4. Z axis up until end stop hit (end stop for Z needs to be retrofitted
+5. Regular home X Y with end stops
+6. Probe Z on a permanently fixed Z zero plate next to the bed
+7. You get prompted to start the spindle and press OK
+8. Job runs.
+You follow though the window and though the live feed on the camera inside the skirt
+9. Job ends with the machine driving to the back and you enter the room.

+Good thing is that we will never have to remind people to Zero X, Y and Z again.
+Bad thing is people need to learn to work with Zero point underneath the material and specify correct material thickness (you kind of need to get this right anyway though).
+The shopbot control software needs to  restart every time you you have opened the door.
+But rebooting the software is quick, and a small price to pay for not having to use the Z plate manually.
+It is still possible to jog the machine around, as long as the doors are closed.

 * **Stage 2** Find a way to not have to kill power to all axes when entering the room.
 Demands swapping electronic components and possibly the controll software

 **#2** Putting the operator outside the ShopBot room reduces the feeling and controll and insights into the machines operation.